 A teflon is a non reactive material and will deteriorate when temperature reaches 260 celsius.
 Ingested teflon flakes most probably will just pass through the body.
 The amount of aluminum that will leach into the rice is insufficient to form health risks as well.

-Before we go deep into the safety of scratched rice cookers, let’s see the rice cooker inner pot made of what materials.
+Before delving into the safety considerations of scratched rice cookers, it’s essential to examine the materials comprising the inner pot of a rice cooker.